 Born | Derek Stanley Arthur Warwick 27 August 1954 New Alresford, Hampshire, United Kingdom |

 Earlier in his career, Warwick clinched the 1978 British Formula Three Championship.
-He also excelled in sports car racing, winning the World Sportscar Championship in 1992 and contributing to Peugeot’s victory at the 24 Hours of Le Mans the same year.
+He also excelled in sports car racing, winning the 1992 World Sportscar Championship and contributing to Peugeot’s victory at the 24 Hours of Le Mans the same year.
 He raced sports cars for Jaguar in 1986 and 1991 and later competed in the British Touring Car Championship (BTCC), winning a notable wet race at Donington in 1998.
 He co-founded 888 Racing to manage Vauxhalls in the series.

 In 2006, Warwick took part in the inaugural season of the Grand Prix Masters series for retired Formula One drivers.
+He has also as the fourth steward for three Grands Prix in 2010 and 2011 and became the president of the British Racing Drivers Club (2011-2017), succeeding Damon Hill and preceding Paddy Hopkirk.

 Derek Warwick Formula One World Championship career